Ordinary Time: June 5th

 - St. Boniface was the uncle of St. Walburga.
 St. Boniface worked with many other canonized saints in his evangelization of Germany.
 Find out which saints these were.

-- Read some of the letters of St. Boniface from The English Correspondence of Saint Boniface: Being for the Most Part Letters Exchanged Between the Apostle of the Germans and His English Friends.
-Also, you can look at it on microform The English correspondence of Saint Boniface: being for the most part letters exchanged between the apostle of the Germans and his English friends or buy a copy at Amazon.
+- Read some of the letters of St. Boniface from The English Correspondence of Saint Boniface: Being for the Most Part Letters Exchanged Between the Apostle of the Germans and His English Friends or read online.

 - St. Boniface, although an Englishman, planted the seeds of the Catholic Faith in Germany (at that time "Germany" included the domains of the Frankish monarchs, present-day Belgium and the Netherlands), and now Germany calls St. Boniface her patron.
 Bake some special German cookies or treat and learn some of the religious customs that come from this country.